ABOUTOverview

 • the Social Security Appeals Tribunal;

-• the Mental Health Tribunal of Victoria (formerly the Mental Health Review Board);\
+• the Mental Health Tribunal of Victoria (formerly the Mental Health Review Board) (for 25 years);

 • the Psychosurgery Review Board of Victoria;